 Choosing a cloud provider isn’t an easy task, since there are many options available and analyzing all of them would be unfeasible.
 To effectively meet your expectations and ensure a successful migration to the cloud, you need a clear strategy.
-Each cloud service has its own advantages and strengths, so you only need to make sure the cloud service provider you choose aligns with your goals.
+Each cloud service has its own advantages and strengths, so you only need to make sure the cloud service provider you choose aligns with your company’s needs and goals.

 The following key aspects can help you navigate the IaaS provider selection process.
 Let’s go through the key elements you should take into consideration while preparing your checklist for selecting a cloud provider!